 Before appearing as Marty Funkhouser in Larry David’s improvisational HBO comedy Curb Your Enthusiasm, actor Bob Einstein was familiar to cable audiences as “Super Dave” Osborne, an alter ego created as a parody of reckless daredevils like Evel Knievel.
 Like a human cartoon, Osborne's bravado would usually get him maimed.
-With Einstein—a.k.a.
-Super Dave—turning 75 on November 20, and today marking the 30th anniversary of his Super Dave Showtime series, we thought we’d take a look back at the origins of this unique comic persona.

 No Super Dave primer would be complete without mention of the fact that Einstein vied for attention as a child with younger brother Albert, who went on to become an acclaimed writer, director, and actor with films like 1985’s Lost in America and 1991’s Defending Your Life.
 Understandably, Albert realized that a show business career might be hindered by his father’s questionable decision to name him “Albert Einstein,” so he changed his name to Albert Brooks.
 Bob kept the family surname.

 When Einstein came up with the Super Dave character for a 1976 variety show, Van Dyke and Company, Evel Knievel’s popularity was in full swing.
 The daredevil—who had broken dozens of bones jumping over the fountains at Caesar’s Palace in 1967 and subsequently achieved superstardom doing similarly ill-advised stunts—seemed ripe for parody.
 But according to Einstein, Super Dave was born more out of the false bravado he had seen exhibited by stuntmen in the movie business.
-“Where it started was from every a**hole who worked on a movie or worked in athletics or anything and when they were interviewed they were always Mr. Gladhand,” Osborne told the Futon Critic in 2009. ”'This was the best game I ever had!’
+“Where it started was from every a**hole who worked on a movie or worked in athletics or anything and when they were interviewed they were always Mr. Gladhand,” Einstein told the Futon Critic in 2009. "'This was the best game I ever had!’
 ‘This is the best stunt I've ever done!’
 But then behind the scenes they said what they really felt.
 I wanted to create a character where you saw both sides of it.
 He was happy as sh*t before he got killed and then afterwards you saw the real side of him, so that's where it came from.
 It didn't really have to do with Evel except that I was a stuntman.”

 Einstein portrayed Super Dave in a Showtime variety series titled Bizarre from 1979 to 1985.
 In 1987, the cable channel gave the character his own series, Super Dave, which The New York Times declared “cable’s first spin-off series” and a “dubious landmark of sorts.”
 Super Dave’s first episode featured guest appearances by Ray Charles and Carol Burnett.